dm-academy/Calavera/docs/Installation.md

 ## Prerequisites

 As github projects go, this one is intended to be accessible to the person of "general computing literacy."
 If you are interested in getting started with establishing a Github track record, this might be a good project to start with.
-There is a diversity of technology here but the principles, products, and languages are all relatively simple.
+There is a diversity of technology here, and some nontrivial tools, but the concepts are all relatively simple.
+This really is more about systems administration than true software development.

 In terms of skills, you need to be able to install software on your computer, edit text files (NOT using Microsoft Word), and be comfortable with a command prompt.
 You need some understanding of basic computing, virtualization, networking, and the like.
 You should have at least a little programming or scripting ability.